-Employee referral programs are one of the best pre-screening methods for retail employees.
-In this type of program, a company encourages its workers to refer qualified people to job openings, usually offering a financial bonus, paid time off, or other incentives.
+Employee referral programmes are one of the best pre-screening methods for retail personnel.
+In this type of programme, a company encourages its workers to refer qualified people to vacancies, usually offering a financial bonus, paid time off, or other incentives.

-Time and time again, research shows that referred employees tend to perform well, taking the shortest time to hire and delivering the highest retention rates.
+Time and time again, research shows that referred personnel tend to perform well, taking the shortest time to hire and delivering the highest retention rates.

-ATSs like the iCIMS Talent Cloud can be used to track these employee referral programs.
-From dedicated portals in the ATS, employees can view the status of employees they’ve referred, the reward they’ll be getting, and when it will be received.
+ATSs like the iCIMS Talent Cloud can be used to track these employee referral programmes.
+From dedicated portals in the ATS, personnel can view the status of personnel they’ve referred, the reward they’ll be getting, and when it will be received.

 iCIMS Applicant Tracking System is designed to meet your unique needs within the retail industry, allowing you to attract, engage, hire, and advance the right talent.
 In fact, we’ve worked with Southeastern Grocers, one of the U.S.’s largest supermarket companies, since 2015 to find, hire, and onboard staff.

-Interested in learning more about how an ATS can help your organization?
+Interested in learning more about how an ATS can help your organisation?
 Download our Business Case for Focused and Inclusive Applicant Tracking Software